This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 The building is beautifully preserved and well worth a visit for around €2.
 There are fantastic letters from the United States Ambassador about being given lions as a gift, which really highlights the different cultures and what life might have been like in Tangier several hundred years ago.

 Just outside the eastern walls of the Medina is Place April 9, 1947 (or Grand Socco to locals) where you can buy a chicken pastilla, a sort of delicious chicken pie encased in sweet and sticky pastry like a combination of puff and filo with nuts and spices.
-Eat your Moroccan lunch sitting on a bench in the small park and watch the colorful and noisy Tangier life go by.
-Two pastillas and two bottles of water will cost the equivalent of around €2.

-Head for the Kasbah
+Explore the Kasbah

-If you prefer a sit-down lunch, then head for the terrace of El Morocco Club where you can eat in the shade of the trees planted in the small square.
-This area has a laid-back vibe and has clearly been developed to appeal to tourists.
+If you prefer a sit-down lunch, head for the terrace of El Morocco Club where you can eat in the shade of the trees planted in the small square.
+This area has a laid-back vibe and has been developed to appeal to tourists.

-Take a Ride on the Bus
+Take a Bus Ride

 Hit the Beach